Supreme Court rebuffs bid to expand legal protections for gun silencers

 Cox was convicted of possessing an unregistered silencer as well as an unregistered short-barreled rifle and transferring unregistered silencers.
 Kettler was convicted of possessing an unregistered silencer.

-The Denver-based 10th U.S. Circuit Court of Appeals upheld both men’s convictions in a November 2018 ruling, prompting them to appeal to the Supreme Court.
+The Denver-based 10th U.S. Circuit Court of Appeals upheld both men’s convictions last year, prompting them to appeal to the Supreme Court.

+In January, the Supreme Court agreed to hear its biggest gun rights case since 2010, taking up a challenge to New York City’s strict limits on handgun owners transporting their firearms outside the home.

+New York officials are considering revising the measure, which may lead to the Supreme Court case becoming moot before the justices hear arguments in their next term, which begins in October.

 Reporting by Lawrence Hurley; Editing by Will Dunham